d-e-s-o/bpflint/lints/README.md

 [`untyped-map-member` lint][untyped-map-member-int-capture] exemplifies
 usage.

-A good introduction that to how a Query interfaces with the underlying language grammar can be found in the ["Code Navigation Systems" chapter][tree-sitter-code-nav].
+A good introduction to how a Query interfaces with the underlying language grammar can be found in the ["Code Navigation Systems" chapter][tree-sitter-code-nav].